|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Where is the publication date of the book displayed?

-- Inside the book on the usual reverse title page.
+- Inside the book on the reverse of the title page

 Can the tutorials be downloaded outside of the system? for promotional material?